-FHA mortgage insurance premiums of some kind are included in all FHA loan programs.
+FHA mortgage insurance is included in some form on all FHA loan programs.
 That includes FHA purchase loans, FHA refinance loans and FHA Streamline refinance loans.
 FHA guidelines for it’s insurance programs are what lenders use to determine if applicants are eligible for a loan.
 These requirements are usually less demanding than other, non-insured mortgage programs.

 What is FHA Mortgage Insurance?

 An FHA insured loan is one that has been insured against the possibility of a borrower default.
 The FHA mortgage insurance premium protects the lenders if the borrower defaults, and it also gives loan applicants with imperfect credit ratings access to home loan programs they wouldn’t otherwise have.
 If a foreclosure occurs with an insured mortgage, the lenders receive their investments back.

 Mortgage insurance rates may vary depending on the loan program, loan amount, and loan-to-value (LTV) ratio.
 The FHA MIP rates for streamline refinance loans are generally less than purchase loans, cash-out or rate-term refinances.

 1. Upfront FHA Mortgage Insurance Fee

 The Up Front Mortgage Insurance Premium or UFMIP is a fee charged to borrowers at closing for all purchase loans or cash-out and rate-term (non-streamline) refinance loans.
 For purchases and non-streamline refi’s, the FHA Up Front MIP amounts to 1.75% total loan amount, which is added to the mortgage balance.

 Up Front Mortgage Insurance Premium (UFMIP)